 We still plan to make this new place our primary home base for a while, traveling extensively with our boys for several years.
 We’ll be selling off one of our best investmentsand our primary home once I am retired from clinical medicine.

 The new place will, of course, cost more than the cabin that was going to be part of our original plan, but it will offer us significant advantages.

-- No more condo association.
+No more condo associations.
 No more association rules or dues!

 There are a few takeaways from our recent impulse buy.

-- A taxable account is great ready cash, and prior tax loss harvesting can make accessing it painless.
+A taxable account is great to ready cash, and prior tax loss harvesting can make accessing it painless.

 We came very close to starting to build on two of the waterfront lots.
 We had the permits, the custom house plan, and the money to pay for it.
 Admittedly, the cost to build was significantly higher than we had anticipated.

 We compared what we would have to spend to build what we thought we wanted to the cost of existing homes on the lake and in the area.
 The difference was striking, and we axed the plans to build.